ReedCS2-S20/Lec08-1/NOTES.md

 In this lecture we continue looking at MIPS32 programming.
 We review the "core" assembler instruction set and go over solutions to Homework 07.
 We focus on loops and conditionals, structured with "branch" instructions.
-Lastly, we look at placing initial array values in a global data space and accessing arrays' contents using the "load" and "store" instructions.
+Lastly, we look at placing initial values into a global data space and accessing its contents using the "load" and "store" instructions.
-We review a few classic array algrorithms, but instead writtem in MIPS assembly.
+We end with a program that modifies a character string in memory.

+The next Lecture 08-2 will take this memory operations a bit further, showing you low-level programs that operate on arrays and linked lists that are stored in a MIPS processor's memory.

 ---